conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 > [!NOTE]
 > This project requires the "experimental" .NET 4.6 Mono scripting runtime in Unity 2017.
 [Unity has stated that soon this will be the default](https://forum.unity3d.com/threads/future-plans-for-the-mono-runtime-upgrade.464327/), however for now, it is still labeled as "experimental" and you may experience issues.
 >
 > In addition, we will be using an experimental Azure Mobile Client SDK in this tutorial, and, as such, this may not build and run on every single Unity platform.
-Please see the [SDK article](/sandbox/gamedev/unity/azure-mobile-apps-unity) for a list of known working platforms.
+Please see the [Azure Mobile Apps SDK for Unity](/sandbox/gamedev/unity/azure-mobile-apps-unity) article for a list of known working platforms.

 ## Configure Easy Tables in Azure